Celenenyangoro/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to display the contents list of your current directory
+Display the contents list of your current directory